iwang/iwang.github.io/_posts/2013-11-04-ngmodel-render-cannot-be-overriden-in-angular-rc3.markdown

 # $render

 The other day I asked a team member to introduce [ui-tinymce](https://github.com/angular-ui/ui-tinymce) into our project.
-A half day later, he told me that it doesn't work with Angular rc3 while rc2 is ok.
-But he found some guy reported the same [issue](https://github.com/angular/angular.js/issues/4560) and got a workaround from [another thread](https://github.com/angular-ui/ui-tinymce/issues/49)
+A half day later, he told me that it didn't work with Angular rc3 while rc2 was ok.
+He found some guy reported the same [issue](https://github.com/angular/angular.js/issues/4560) and got a workaround from [another thread](https://github.com/angular-ui/ui-tinymce/issues/49) which was not a decent fix.

 The issue is all about $render function isn't called when model is actually changed.
-So no content can be set into tinymce.
+No content can be set into tinymce.

 {% highlight javascript %}
 return {